wp-plugins/text-beautify/readme.txt

 1. The same post but this time with Text Beautify enabled.

 == Changelog ==

+= 0.6 =
+* Fixed significant bug wherein some beautified text was getting mangled or stripped.
+It would only happen on occasional page loads.
+Thanks to James Burnby who alerted me to this issue.

 = 0.5 =
 * Plugin will now automatically leave any text contained within square brackets untouched.
 Example: if [some plugin="CODE"] is in your body of text, it will be passed through as-is.
 This is because it's very common for other WordPress plugins to use such special bracket tags to do their own special processing.